 Julius and I met in grad school.
-He wore silver-rimmed spectacles, ironed business shirts and dress pants and a neatly trimmed reddish-brown beard that was quickly going gray.
+He wore silver-rimmed spectacles, ironed business shirts and dress pants and a neatly trimmed reddish-brown beard that was quickly going gray but lush and full nonetheless, I suspect proper use of beard oil.
 He came to class with his work I.D. still on his shirt pocket and a bag or briefcase carrying his books and papers in his hand.
 When he spoke, you’d hear an accent, betraying the Eastern European setting from which he’d come, but, he told me, he and his wife had lived in America quite a while.
 The first class we took together was a Travel Writing course.
 It was a workshop class, meaning we’d turn in copies of our assignments to each other and then discuss them, as a class, together.
 I’d write short, sweet pieces about places like the Wisconsin Northwoods; he’d write long, flowering tales about dining with locals in Morocco.

 One October, walking from the fluorescent lights and metal chairs of our night class out into the crisp, cool air of Chicago fall, I told Julius how autumn was my favorite season.

 “Do you feel this air?”
 I asked him as we walked side by side, breathing in deep for emphasis.
 “I mean, is there anything better?
 I wish it were fall all year.”
 I might have talked about pumpkins and apple-picking and Halloween.

 “Yes, it’s nice,” this man, 15 or 20 years my senior, responded, almost as if to appease a child, with none of my enthusiasm.